mashnoor3/blog_app/README.md

 # blog_app
-Blog web app made using Django framework
+Simple test blog for a single user.
+Similar style of Medium.com Made using Django framework.